Caesar's Messiah

-Caesar’s Messiah is a 2005 book by Joseph Atwill that argues that the New Testament Gospels were written by a group of individuals connected to the Flavian family of Roman emperors: Vespasian, Titus and Domitian.
+Caesar's Messiah is a 2005 book by Joseph Atwill that argues that the New Testament Gospels were written by a group of individuals connected to the Flavian family of Roman emperors: Vespasian, Titus and Domitian.
 The authors were mainly Flavius Josephus, Berenice, and Tiberius Julius Alexander, with contributions from Pliny the Elder.
 Although Vespasian and Titus had defeated Jewish nationalist Zealots in the First Jewish–Roman War of 70 AD, the emperors wanted to control the spread of Judaism and moderate its political virulence and continuing militancy against Rome.
-Christianity, a pacifist and pro-Roman authority religion, was their solution.
+Christianity, a pacifist and pro-Roman-authority religion, was their solution.

-Atwill's Jesus mythicist theory contradicts the mainstream historical view that while the Gospels include many mythical or legendary elements, these are religious elaborations added to the biography of a historical Jesus who did live in 1st-century Roman province of Judea, was baptized by John the Baptist and was crucified by the order of the Roman Prefect Pontius Pilate.
+Atwill's Jesus mythicist theory contradicts the mainstream scholarly view that while the Gospels include many mythical or legendary elements, these are religious elaborations added to the biography of a historical Jesus who did live in the 1st-century Roman province of Judea, was baptized by John the Baptist and was crucified by the order of the Roman Prefect Pontius Pilate.
+Moreover, the work has been thoroughly rejected even by the minority of historians who support mythicist positions, such as Richard C. Carrier.

 1st century Flavian Christians

 There is evidence that the Flavian family was involved with early Christianity.
 It is claimed that the Roman theology of Victory fueled the family's goal to destroy Jerusalem and their imperial ambition.
 It is not clear who was the first Flavian to convert to Christianity; possible converts include Vespasian's nephew Titus Flavius Clemens and his wife Flavia Domitilla.
-According to the legendary sixth-century Acts of Saints Nereus and Achilleus, Pope Clement I--whose name clearly references the Flavian family--was the son of Titus Flavius Sabinus.
+According to the legendary sixth-century Acts of Saints Nereus and Achilleus, Pope Clement I—whose name clearly references the Flavian family—was the son of Titus Flavius Sabinus.
 In the First Epistle of Clement, Clement's epistle to the Christians of Corinth, Atwill argued, Pope Clement describes himself as being like a Roman prefect, giving orders to his soldiers which he expects to be obeyed (1 Clem.
 37:2-3).
 Atwill speculates that Saint Veronica may be the same person as Berenice, mistress of Emperor Titus.

 Assuming that at least some of this information linking the Flavian family to early Christianity is correct, Atwill points out that these early connections are very difficult to explain if Christianity was a struggling grassroots movement originating in Judea.
 In addition, the sacraments of the early Christian church, its College of Bishops, and the title of its leader (the Pontiff) were all based in Rome, and on Roman, rather than Judaic traditions.
 In rebuttal, Acharya S, in a review of Atwill's work, said that these Flavians were Chrestians, not Christians; and that the Chrestians were only one of several sects that were incorporated into later Roman Christianity.